 If you want to keep your bike fitness up over the winter, but struggle for motivation to go out in the cold, a turbo trainer is a great idea.
 They are also good for those who are pushed for time or recovering from an injury.
 This is because you can simulate your ride without leaving the house.
-They keep you off the roads when it is dark, which is a much safer way of Exercising.
-The Wahoo Kickr bike trainer, is one of the best turbo trainers you can buy, and here is why.
+They keep you off the roads when it is dark, which is a much safer way of Exercising. in this Wahoo Kickr review, I am going to tell you why it is one of the best turbo trainers you can buy.

 - Well made

 A fantastic indoor bike trainer.
 It is quiet and smooth, while having a realistic feel.

 The Wahoo Kickr bike trainer is one of the best direct drive smart turbo trainers available.

 You can easily control the resistance, it is very realistic, stable and you can connect it to a range of apps.
 You will notice at around £999, that it is quite expensive, but if you are serious about bike fitness, you probably can’t do better than the Wahoo Kickr bike trainer.

 The Wahoo Kickr bike trainer is hugely popular in the direct drive smart trainer market, and its popularity is growing.
 The range of apps take the monotony out of indoor bike training, making it way more appealing.